 - Builds machine learning models where better ones don’t exist

 - Supports multiple channels and languages

 - Provides enterprise standard security and accountability

-- Hands off complex issues to the best available agent via chat or telephone
+- Hands off complex issues to the best available agent via live chat

 - Integrates with virtually any business system

 - Remembers customer details and preferences